stepancheg/mh-lang/README.md

 are very hard in my experience, and writing stateful code

 * when a computation result need to be used in multiple operations
-* with proper order of side effects
+* with the order of operations is important
-* with conditional invocations
+* with runtime-conditional invocations

 is very hard to a regular human.